Educated in Canada - Non-Accredited Programs

 Application Form

-• The Application Form may be sent by email to: registration@collegeofdietitians.org;
+• The Application Form must be sent by email (PDF format preferred) to: registration@collegeofdietitians.org;

 • All applications are processed in the order in which they are received.